i-love-flamingo/flamingo/docs/dependency-injection.md

 `In` allows us to bind in a scope, making the created instances scoped in a certain way.

-Currently Dingo only allows to bind to `dingo.Singleton`, no other scopes exist.
+Currently Dingo only allows to bind to `dingo.Singleton` and `dingo.ChildSingleton`.

 ```go
 injector.Bind((*Something)(nil)).In(dingo.Singleton).To(MyType{})